precice/systemtests/docs/development.md

 ## If there are network problems

-It can happen, that you cannot access the network from the inside of docker.
+It might happen that you cannot access the network from inside of docker.
 You can try to fix it using `--network=host` during build of docker images or by specifying `network: host` in the `docker-compose.yml`.
 You might also want to add this parameter in `build_image` function in `docker.py`.

 ## If CI on adapters does not work

-You first need to add `TRAVIS_ACCESS_TOKEN` as environment variable on your system.
+For locally investigating this issue, make sure you have a `TRAVIS_ACCESS_TOKEN` stored as environment variable on your system.
-Then you can  run and check the generated JSON file without sending a request
+Then you can then run and check the generated JSON file without sending an actual request to the server with:
 ```
    python3 trigger_systemtests.py --adapter su2 --test
 ```
 If it looks fine, you can run it without `--test` to actually send the request to Travis.
-Then check the triggered builds.
+Then check in the Travis dashboard if a build was launched.
-If there are no builds visible there, check the `requests` section of Travis, maybe Travis could not interpret the request correctly.
+If not, you should at least be able to see the received request under `requests` section of Travis together with an explanation why the build was denied.

 ## If you want to use Dockerfiles for your own development

 Some users might want to run coupled simulations without having everything installed on the same system.
-For instance mount input folders from your machine to `/home/precice/Data/Input` in the container and get output from `/home/precice/Data/Output`.
+For instance: mount input folders from your machine to `/home/precice/Data/Input` in the container and get output from `/home/precice/Data/Output`.

 With the provided setup and a few tweaks this is easy to achieve.
 Using the example of the fenics-adapter: